BhallaLab/thalamocortical/README.txt

 nrn = neuron
 py = pymoose

-each directory has a 'data' subdirectory.

 py
+ - channel.py: channel base class

  - kchans.py : all K+ channel definitions

  - nachans.py: all Na+ channel definitions

  - compartment.py: an extension of compartment class

  - cachans.py: Ca2+ channels

  - capool.py: extended version of CaConc

+ - archan.py: the combined cation current

  - test.py: code for running the simulation

 nrn

- - test.hoc: code for running the sunulation rest of the files are from original model
+ - test.hoc: code for running the simulation rest of the files are from original model

+2009-04-27 22:03:31 (+0530)
+	   Currently py/data/<date> is where the python code dumps its data.
+	   nrn/mydata/Vm.plot is the recorded membrane potential for NEURON simulation.